-Primary Care Provider (PCP): Your primary care provider is the doctor or other provider you see first for most health problems.
+Primary Care Provider (PCP): Your primary care provider is the doctor or other provider you use first for most health problems.

-- He or she makes sure you get the care you need to stay healthy.
-He or she also may talk with other doctors and health care providers about your care and refer you to them. - In many Medicare health plans, you must see your primary care provider before you see any other health care provider. - See Chapter 3 for information about getting care from primary care providers.
+- They make sure you get the care you need to stay healthy.
+They also may talk with other doctors and health care providers about your care and refer you to them. - In many Medicare health plans, you must use your primary care provider before you see any other health care provider. - Refer to Chapter 3 for information about getting care from primary care providers.

-Prior authorization: An approval from Molina Dual Options STAR+PLUS MMP you must get before you can get a specific service or drug or see an out-of-network provider.
+Prior authorization: An approval from Molina Dual Options STAR+PLUS MMP you must get before you can get a specific service or drug or use an out-of-network provider.
 Molina Dual Options STAR+PLUS MMP may not cover the service or drug if you don't get approval.